-The percentage of Delaware students attending schools in central cities who attained the Proficient level was not significantly different from that of students in urban fringes/large towns or rural areas/small towns.
+The percentage of New York students attending schools in central cities who attained the Proficient level was smaller than that of students in urban fringes/large towns but was not significantly different from that of students in rural areas/small towns.

-From 1992 to 1996, there was no significant change in the percentage of students attending schools in any of the three types of location in Delaware who attained the Proficient level.
+From 1992 to 1996, there was no significant change in the percentage of students attending schools in any of the three types of location in New York who attained the Proficient level.